 Key Points

-Plurality in education has been a hallmark strength of Alberta’s Education system for as long as it has existed as a province, and is part of the reason why Albertan students rank among the world’s finest.
+Catholic education has been a hallmark strength of Alberta’s Education system for as long as it has existed as a province, and is part of the reason why Albertan students rank among the world’s finest.

 Albertans’ taxes should support an education system that is compatible with their faith; our publicly-funded school system provides faith-based education for a large minority of Albertans, helping to maintain our province’s pluralistic social fabric.